Techno11/CS451/assignment3/zaiserSting3_EC/README.txt

 	---zaiserSting3 is the normal version of the Elevator Problem with base requirements implemented.
 	---zaiserSting3_EC is the EXTRA-CREDIT version of the Elevator Problem with elevator directional awareness implemented.

+Regardless of which version you choose to compile and run, all features have been implemented.

 NOTE: To run the current code from terminal, using the 2nd example ($ are CMD tokens, do not type $ in the command):
 -----------------------------------------------------------------------------------------------------
    $ gcc elevator.c -o elevator.o -lpthread